Clinical Research Fellowship in Family Medicine

 - Tuition support for continuing education coursework related to the fellow’s work – degree or non-degree related

-- Cover of expenses to participate in conferences relevant to family medicine and the fellow’s research
+- Funds to cover participation in conferences relevant to family medicine and the fellow’s research

-- Cover of expenses to publish results of research
+- Funds to cover expenses for publishing results of research

-- Access to faculty, IT, and research support systems available at the Institute for Family Health and Mount Sinai
+- Access to faculty, IT, and research support systems available at the Institute for Family Health and the Icahn School of Medicine at Mount Sinai

 Candidates must satisfy the following eligibility requirements: